 Why study adults?

 Another strong possibility is that adults past college are no longer "captive audiences."
-It is a shame to believe that the socialization foci on children, adolescents and college students occurs just because they are free and convenient research participants.
+It is a shame to believe that the socialization foci on children, adolescents and college students occurs just because they are free participants for the most part and convenient research participants.
 Nevertheless, it is costly to locate and study adults outside an academic setting and adults often feel that they have less time to participate in research studies.
 The challenge to scholars may be to use some of the increasing number of national longitudinal data bases (see ICPSR, the Roper Center, and the Pew Center for People and the Press--all "misnomers" in terms of the variety of data archives they support), or to study adults in non-random "natural settings" (e.g., neighborhoods, office centers, religious congregations) for more insight.

 Life is long and one's career choices can change (I entered college as a short-story and poetry-writing folksinger).There are several excellent reasons for studying adults.